 Torsion springs work by torsion or twisting.
 As the spring is twisted it applies a resistive torque.
 This torque increases at a linear rate.
 Torsion springs should always be designed so that the force or torque causes the spring to tighten (i.e. if the torsion or twisting action is in a clockwise direction the spring should be anti-clockwise or left-hand wound.)
 They can be used in the other direction but the operating stresses are likely to cause problems.

-Torsion springs can have an endless number of leg designs.
+These springs can have an endless number of leg designs.
 These fall into the three categories of tangential legs, radial legs and axial legs.
-In addition, torsion springs can be single (with one coiled body) or double (with the two helical bodies connected by a central leg) and can be closed on open coiled.
+In addition, torsion springs can be single (with one coiled body) or double (with the two helical bodies connected by a central leg) and can be closed or open coiled.

-Torsion springs have a wide range of uses and are normally used over a mandrel.
-John Binns & Son supplies small torsion springs for uses such as in electrical equipment and hinges as well as larger torsion springs for uses such as in agricultural equipment.
+There are a wide range of uses for torsion springs, and are normally used over a mandrel.
+JB Springs can manufacture and supply a wide range of torsion spring from small torsion springs used in electrical equipment and hinges to larger torsion springs used in agricultural equipment.